Israeli election seen as referendum on divisive Netanyahu - WTMJ

 Here is a look at the key factors that could determine whether Netanyahu or any of his challengers can clinch that elusive 61-seat majority.

-VACCI-NATION: Netanyahu has staked his re-election hopes on the success of Israel’s successful vaccination campaign.
+Netanyahu has staked his re-election hopes on the success of Israel’s successful vaccination campaign.
 Netanyahu last December moved quickly and aggressively, personally lobbying the CEOs of Pfizer and Moderna to secure enough vaccines for Israel’s 9.3 million people.
 In under three months, Israel has vaccinated some 80% of its adult population.
 With infection rates plunging, that has allowed the country to reopen schools, restaurants, museums and the main airport just in time for election day.
+Netanyahu is fond of saying that Israel, which long billed itself as the “Start-up Nation” because of its hi-tech sector, has become the “Vaccine Nation.”

 Opponents have accused Netanyahu of bungling the management of the pandemic over the past year.
 A series of lockdowns hit the economy hard, thousands of businesses failed and unemployment remains in double digits.
 Many also have bitter memories of Netanyahu’s ultra-Orthodox allies flouting lockdown rules and point to the country’s more than 6,000 COVID-19 deaths.